lupyuen/lupyuen.github.io/src/ci7.md

 ## And tees the output to the above Log File
 ```

-We inspect the Log File...
+Let's inspect the Log File...

 [(See the __Complete Log__)](https://gist.github.com/lupyuen/399d2ba7d964ba88cdbeb97f64778a0e)